Lexicography • Etymology • Wordcraft • Lexicographical Art

 Lexicosphere

-The Lexicosphere is a curated ecosystem of lexicographic projects, reference tools, and collaborative word communities.
+The Lexicosphere is a curated ecosystem of lexicographic projects, reference tools, visual dictionary-art projects, and collaborative word communities.
 Some of these projects define words directly.
-Others explore etymology, usage, connotation, imagery, interpretation, and word creation.
+Others explore etymology, usage, connotation, imagery, typography, interpretation, and word creation.
 Together, they form a broader world of dictionary writing.

-This page is a selective map of projects I like, use, or find philosophically interesting.
+This page is a selective map of projects I like, use, build, or find philosophically interesting.
 Some are formal references.
 Some are social spaces where people help one another with particular aspects of dictionary writing.
+Some turn entries into visual artifacts.
 Taken together, they suggest that lexicography is not merely a finished product, but a layered practice.

 Section